7RU7H/Archive/Social-Engineering/Detecting-Deception.md

 # Detecting Deception

-Beware of long standing terrible unscientific material regarding this topic.
+Beware of long standing terrible unscientific material regarding this topic as if it is too good to be true it probably is, does it have proof consider: [YouTube Patrick Boyle - History's Greatest Conman](https://www.youtube.com/watch?v=oWIqI11wtZ8).

 To detect deception we have to remember:
 - There is no Pinocchio effect!
 There is no Paralinguistic features indicative of deception.